sakkeerhussain/react-alert-messages/README.md

   jsx
     ```
     import React, { useContext } from 'react';
-    import { AlertMessageContext, AlertMessagesProvider } from 'react-alert-messages';
+    import AlertMessagesProvider, { AlertMessagesContext } from 'react-alert-messages';
     ```

 - Wrap your root component with the AlertMessagesProvider component, and pass in any necessary options as props: